near/NEPs/0000-access-keys.md

 #### Permissions

 Almost all desired use-cases of access keys can be achieved by using the old permissions model.
-It restricts allows access keys to only issue function call with no attached tokens.
+It restricts access keys to only issue function call with no attached tokens.
 The function calls are restricted to the selected `receiver_id` and potentially restricted to a single `method_name`.
 Anything non-trivial can be done by the contract that receives this call, e.g. through `proxy` function.